What is Cyber.Comp?

-Grok Cyber Comp is a Cyber awareness competition running from 28 November for 2 weeks.
+Grok Cyber Comp is a Cyber awareness competition which is run twice a year (in June and November) for 2 weeks.

-It is a 45 minute online activity open to all Australian school students in years 5 -12.
+It is a 45 minute online activity open to all Australian school students, aimed at students in years 5 -12.
 The comp consists of 12 interactive problems in which students explore how to be more secure online and discover common cyber security risks.

 For Australian students

-To be able to participate in Grok Cyber Comp your students need to be registered, be in grades 5-12 and associated with an Australian school institution, this includes Australian home schools.
+To be able to participate in Grok Cyber Comp your students need to be registered and associated with an Australian school institution, this includes Australian home schools.

 For other students